oliver-ni/advent-of-code/py/README.md

-Most files here are my solutions during the contest, without modifications.
+Most files here are my solutions during the contest.
 Improved solutions are marked with `_improved`.